minio/minio/docs/metrics/prometheus/README.md

 ### 6. Configure Grafana

 After Prometheus is configured, you can use Grafana to visualize MinIO metrics.
-Refer the [document here to setup Grafana with MinIO metrics](./grafana/README.md).
+Refer the [document here to setup Grafana with MinIO prometheus metrics](https://github.com/minio/minio/blob/master/docs/metrics/prometheus/grafana/README.md).

 ## List of metrics exposed by MinIO